hmcts/goldenpath-platops/README.md

 Add your new address object to the `G_Trusted` group.
 What this does is to allow your vnet communicate with other vnet. e.g. when logged in via the VPN you can ssh via the bastions to your vm

-To do this vavigate to the Address Group folder to `/components/groups/objects/address-gropus/02-address-groups-sbox.tf` add the following code
+To do this navigate to the Address Group folder to `/components/groups/objects/address-gropus/02-address-groups-sbox.tf` add the your new address object to the existing `G_truted` group's `static_addresses` list.

+Example below
 ```json
  {
    environments = ["sbox"]